Pyrrhu5/pipes-and-paper-enhanced/README.md

 - Optional: set a virtual environnement `python3 -m venv .venv`
 - Optional: activate the virtual environnement `source .venv/bin/activate`
 - Install the project dependencies `pip3 install -r requirements.txt`

+### For MacOS users

+A convenience script that one can use as any other MacOS application can be found `rMwhiteboard.command`.

+It provides the following advantages:

+- behave like any MacOS app
+- tries two hostnames until one is reachable (for a setup one in wifi, the other in usb)
+- open automatically the browser with the proper address when the server is ready

+Some customization might be required and are marked within the script by `#TODO`.

+For it to work without modification, please follow this requirements:

+- An SSH hostname named `rm2` and an alternate one `rm2usb`
+- The repo has been cloned in `~/Develop/pipes-and-paper-enhanced`

 ## Usage